Yagouus/Drungap/README.md

 Drungap is a mobile app developed with HTML5, CSS3 and JavaScript, with the AngularJS framework.
 It runs natively in any platform thanks to [Cordova](https://cordova.apache.org/)

-This app querys a REST server and displays the elements obtained.
+This app querys a REST server [developed by snooze6](https://github.com/snooze6/rest_books) and with an easy ansible installation [provided by reloxo95](https://github.com/reloxo95/drupalAnsible), and displays the elements obtained.

 ##Instructions